corrode/corrode.github.io/content/blog/prototyping/index.md

 ![bacon](bacon.png)

-Oh, and in case you were wondering, `cargo-watch` was another popular tool for this purpose, but it's since been deprecated.
+Oh, and in case you were wondering, `cargo-watch` was another popular tool for this purpose, but it's since been [deprecated](https://github.com/watchexec/cargo-watch#maintenance).

 ### Use the Rust playground

 You probably already know about the [Rust Playground](https://play.rust-lang.org).
 It is great for working on small code snippets.
-I find it quite useful for quickly noting down a bunch of functions or types to test out a design idea.
+I find it quite useful for quickly jotting down a bunch of functions or types to test out a design idea.
-The playground doesn't support auto-complete, but it's still great when you're on the go and don't have access to your full-fledged development environment.
+The playground doesn't support auto-complete, but it's still great when you're on the go or you'd like to share your code with others.

 ### `cargo-script` is awesome